 Oat Flour, Fine

 A classic ingredient for skin care, Oat Flour lends soothing properties to Milk Baths.
 It has little to no aroma or color, making it perfect for inclusion in specialty recipes.
-Oat Flour is also available in an Organic variety.

 Rice Powder, Fine

-Finely milled White Rice Powder posesses natural starches that will help turn the bath into a milky white wonderland.
+Finely milled White Rice Powder possesses natural starches that will help turn the bath into a milky white wonderland.
 In Milk Bath Recipes, it should be used in smaller proportions than Oat Flour, since its fine grain will not disperse as readily at Oat Flour, and can leave a grainy feeling on the bottom of the tub.

 Nut Flours & Meals